 How does Melodee Roo & The Wantoks Too!
 Letters For Grieving Children Like You work?

 Once you have completed your purchase, you will receive confirmation with a digital download file with your personalized passwords needed to open each letter.
 Download and save this for your reference.
 Any time that you want to open a letter, go to www.melodeeroo.com.
-Click on the Letters/Songs menu option and input the password for whichever letter you want to read.
+Click on the Member Access to Letters/Songs menu option and input the password for whichever letter you want to read.
 Then click on the link/box and the letter will open on your desktop, laptop, tablet or smart phone.
 Phones are not the preferred way to read the letters as the screens may be too small.
 (The website navigation/menu options might be designated by the 3-line icon on the top right of each page of your device).

 Included is the password to download the PDF version of each letter should you want a hard copy.